urfavbatman/WD-FinalProject/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-To demonstrate creative and distinct design layouts using pure HTML and CSS.
-The project features a landing page and multiple feature pages, each showcasing unique layout designs.
-It's all about showing off web design skills and maintaining clean, organized code.
+To showcase the profile and projects of Manuel Ramos, a web developer and FEU Tech student.
+The page provides an organized and visually appealing layout to highlight his skills, experiences, and portfolio projects.
+The primary goal is to create an engaging online presence that reflects Manuel's personality and technical expertise.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
+- Header
-- Landing Page
+- Profile Section
-- Feature Page
+- Projects Section
-- Navigation
+- Footer

 ### Technology
 <!-- TODO: List of Technology Used -->